CalculatedContent/ww-trends-2020/README.md

-# kdd2020 anonymous submission of paper
+# Repo to accompany Paper

 "Predicting trends in the quality of state-of-the-art neural networks without access to training or testing data"